zalenix/portaldocs/portal-sdk/templates/top-extensions-msportalfx-test.md

 ## Overview

-MsPortalFx-Test is an end-to-end test framework that runs tests against the Microsoft Azure Portal.
-It uses an open source contribution model to focus on partner needs instead of  internal Portal needs.
-It is  distributed independently from the SDK in an  effort to allow developers to develop tests in the same language as the extension.
+**MsPortalFx-Test** is an end-to-end test framework that runs tests against the Microsoft Azure Portal.
+It tests extension interactions with user behavior, moreso than extension interactions with the Portal.
+Its open source contribution model  focuses on partner needs instead of internal Portal needs.
+It is  distributed independently from the SDK to allow developers to develop tests in the same language as the extension.
-It interacts with the Portal  as a user would, and helps developers make performant and robust extensions when they strive for zero breaking changes to partner team CI.
+It interacts with the Portal  as a user would, and helps developers make performant and robust extensions when they strive to decrease breaking changes to partner team CI.

 * [General Architecture](#general-architecture)